Last updated: July 13, 2021How much money was earned?

 I decided to test the service for 4 weeks.
 I felt this was long enough to get reliable data.

 The aim was simple.
-To try and average 1 click per day on a sponsored search result, and answer 1 survey per week.
+To try and average 1 click per day on a sponsored search result, and answer only 1 survey per week.
 I wanted to use the service completely naturally, that would mean not clicking every time I saw Qmee results, only when I wanted to.
 I have no desire to hack the system, this was a test to see what money could be made using the service in a normal way.

 Qmee earnings from the test